Macaulay Culkin: 1980s: Early work

-1990s: Breakthrough with Home Alone and mainstream child roles
+1990s: Breakthrough

 Culkin rose to fame with his lead role of Kevin McCallister in the blockbuster comedy film Home Alone (1990).
 The film reunited him with Uncle Buck writer and director John Hughes and Uncle Buck co-star John Candy, who played the role of Polka band member Gus Polinski.
 For his performance, Culkin was nominated for a Golden Globe Award and won an American Comedy Award and a Young Artist Award.
-In a 2022 interview with People, co-star Joe Pesci said Culkin was "a really sweet kid and, even at his age, very professional."
+In a 2022 interview with People, co-star Joe Pesci said Culkin was "a really sweet kid and, even at his age, very professional".

 In 1991, Culkin starred in an animated Saturday morning cartoon television series titled Wish Kid, hosted Saturday Night Live and starred in Michael Jackson's "Black or White" music video.
-He starred as Thomas J. Sennett in the film My Girl (1991), for which he was nominated for Best On-Screen Duo, and won Best Kiss at the MTV Movie Awards, with Anna Chlumsky.
+He starred as Thomas J. Sennett in the film My Girl (1991), for which he was nominated for Best On-Screen Duo and won Best Kiss at the MTV Movie Awards, with Anna Chlumsky.

 Culkin was paid $4.5 million (compared to $110,000 for the original) for Home Alone 2: Lost in New York (1992).
 He played the role of Henry in the drama thriller film The Good Son (1993), which only did reasonably well, although he was nominated for an MTV Movie Award in the category for Best Villain for his performance.
 He was also a student at the School of American Ballet and appeared in a filmed version of The Nutcracker as the title role in 1993, which was staged by Peter Martins from the 1954 George Balanchine New York City Ballet version of the work.
-He was also in the films Getting Even with Dad (1994), The Pagemaster (1994) and Richie Rich (1994), which all performed poorly at the box office.
+In 1994, Culkin appeared in three films: Getting Even with Dad (1994), The Pagemaster (1994) and Richie Rich (1994).

-Culkin grew tired of acting and retired after Richie Rich.
+Culkin established himself as one of the most successful child actors of the 1990s.
+He grew tired of acting and retired after Richie Rich.
 Wanting a "normal life", he went to a private high school in Manhattan.
 In 1998, he appeared in the music video for the song "Sunday" by the rock band Sonic Youth.